Phetchabun province: Wildlife sanctuaries

+Location protected areas

 Toponymy

 The word phetcha originates from the Sanskrit word vajra meaning "diamond" (or weapon of Indra), and the word bun from Sanskrit purna meaning "full", "perfect" or "whole".
 Hence the name of the province literally means "perfect diamond".

 Initially, the province was called "Phe-cha-buth" as "Phuenchapura", which means the city that has plenty of crops.
 The reason is that the province is very fertile and has ample resources.
 Because of the fertility of the land, Phetchabun has always been agriculturally productive area.

 History

 Phetchabun was established by two kingdoms: the Sukhothai Kingdom, and the Ayutthaya Period of the King Narai.

 In the Thesaphiban administrative reforms at the beginning of the 20th century, the province, together with Lom Sak province to the north, formed monthon Phetchabun.
 As it was the smallest monthon, it was also the first monthon to be dissolved in 1915, after being temporarily administered from Monthon Phitsanulok between 1903 and 1907.
 Lom Sak province was abolished and merged into Phetchabun in 1932.

-From 1968 - 1982 communist insurgents established bases in the mountains in the province.
+From 1968–1982, communist insurgents established bases in the mountains in the province.
 From hidden locations they fought occasional skirmishes against the Thai Army.

 Symbols

 The provincial seal shows a diamond on a mountain, as diamonds are found in the province.
 In the foreground are tobacco plants, as it is one of the crops grown in the province.
 The provincial tree is the tamarind.
 Craspedacusta sowerbyi, a rare species of freshwater jellyfish is the provincial aquatic animal.
-Because Phetchabun is one of the few places in the world, that is the habitat of this species of invertebrates.
+What with Phetchabun is one of the few places in the world, that is the habitat of this species of invertebrates.